sophiamjiali/MethylCDM/devnotes/DEVLOGS.md

     - output activation to sigmoid?

+### 12/31/2025 - Log 14:
+- fetched RNA-CDM code; adjusted betaVAE training to be compatible with sweep using Optuna
+- converted their workflow to PyTorch lightning for more modularity + better compatibility with Optuna
+- changed decoder activation from tanh to sigmoid to match the [0, 1] range of beta values
+- keeping MSE reconstruction loss for now, better for more continuous beta values (else BCE)
+- implemented cohort reconciliation and train-val split logic; must wait for downloading

 ### 12/30/2025 - Log 13:
-- split manifest into temporary chunks to avoid API crashes; retrying donwloading
+- split manifest into temporary chunks to avoid API crashes; retrying downloading

 ### 12/29/2025 - Log 12:
 - successfully ran downloading and preprocessing workflow for all twelve projects